A young Christian ( Methodist) who has been searching the scriptures to discover what genuine repentance is all about.

 The Bible makes us to understand that living in the world and following Jesus Christ are two absolutely very distinct ways of living.
 Whiles the former seems natural, and familiar (though deceptive) because that's what we met since we were birthed, the latter seems unnatural and bizarre and difficult and weird because most of us came to know that in the later years of our lives.

 Now, it is a fact that when we're in the world we make mistakes and take decisions that we really regret and would like to reverse or probably rewrite all over again and start afresh.
-But unfortunately that limiting precious resource made available to us by God never gives us the opportunity and chance to do so—that is time.
+But unfortunately that limiting precious resource made available to us by God never gives us the opportunity and chance to do so.
+I mean the time factor of life.

 This experience brings to bare the reality of the issue of repentance.